Shed: Agricultural sheds

 Arena sheds may have a simple open roof structure, or be partially walled or fully enclosed.
 They are typically used as horse-riding equestrian venues, providing all-year usage of the facility with protection from the weather.

 Farm sheds and other outbuildings are used to store farm equipment, tractors, tools, hay, and supplies, or to house horses, cattle, poultry or other farm animals.
-Run-in sheds are three-sided structures with an open face used for horses and cattle.
+Run-in sheds, also known in the USA as loafing sheds, are three-sided structures with an open face used for horses and cattle.

 Shearing sheds can be large sheds found on sheep stations to accommodate large-scale sheep shearing.